dchicchon/mongo/README.md

 4. Setup MongoDB in server.js by adding your database uri and using mongoose to create the connection.
 Here we use global.db to have the database be used anywhere in our app.

+## Stretch Goals
+- Add analytics of the population of animals within the zoo (number per species, how many of each gender)